 QUA is a pulse-level programming language for quantum devices, and the first language designed specifically as a universal quantum computing software abstraction layer.
-To achieve this, several different criteria had to be fulfilled to fit the distinct structure of quantum algorithms and quantum programming: semantical, technological, commercial, and qubit agnostic.
+To achieve this, several different criteria had to be fulfilled to fit the distinct structure of quantum algorithms and quantum programming: semantical, technological, commercial and qubit agnostic.

 From a semantic perspective, QUA is the first language to combine universal quantum operations at the pulse-level, together with universal classical operations, namely, Turing-complete classical processing, and comprehensive control-flow.
 From a technological and commercial perspective, QUA was developed to be extremely intuitive while relying on QM’s proprietary compiler, XQP, to do the heavy lifting for optimizing the many entangled quantum and classical operations.
 XQP compiles quantum programs to QM’s Pulse Processor assembly language which can then run them with extremely low latencies and precision.
 Finally, QUA is qubit agnostic and supports all quantum processors.

 Quantum computers are nothing like any other computer we use today.
-However, for the inception of QUA and its compiler XQP, inspiration was drawn from classical counterparts that have become standards or widely established across the computing industry, such as NVIDIA's CUDA, Intel's X86, and Google's TensorFlow.
+However, for the inception of QUA and its compiler XQP, inspiration was drawn from classical counterparts which have become standards or widely established across the computing industry, such as NVIDIA’s CUDA, Intel’s X86, and Google’s TensorFlow.
 These three languages are significantly different in nature, illustrating the complexity and distinct approach required for quantum computing.

 Used as part of Quantum Machines’ existing Quantum Orchestration Platform, QUA is a universal language.
 Its beta version has already been adopted by leading teams in multinational corporates, startups, national-labs, and academic institutions that develop quantum computers based on the entire spectrum of quantum hardware available today including superconducting qubits, trapped ions & atoms, NV centers, quantum dots, and topological qubits.
 It is the combination of QUA’s capabilities with an actual underlying processor, QM’s Pulse Processor, which allows for QUA’s fast adoption across the emerging quantum industry.